nreymundo/appium-test/README.md

 Run the tests with Karate:
 * Make sure the Appium server is started.
+* Also make sure the emulated device its trying to use matches the name of one defined on your system.
 * I had some issues if I didn't run `mvn clean verify` beforehand.
 Weird.
 Note: this will run the TestNG tests.
 * Using Intellij look up and install the plugin `Cucumber for Java`.
 That will also install the `Gherkin` plugin.
 * Right click on the feature file -> `Run Feature...`